Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/cbc4e94e-bab5-4811-b2c1-4626243d79cc)

-7. Steps to form contacts and interconnects:
-   First we remove the thin screen oxide that we had deposired by etching it with Hydroflouride solution.
+7. **Steps to form contacts and interconnects**: First we remove the thin screen oxide that we had deposired by etching it with Hydroflouride solution.
 Next we deposit a titanium metal having low resistivity , using sputtering method.
 We hit titanium metal with argon gases then the particles of the metals or the titanium atoms get sputtered or removed from titanium metal and get settled on the substrate.

 ![image](https://github.com/user-attachments/assets/ede609d2-565b-4cbe-997d-8675b86a1446)